HannimalCrackers/DHUM_73000/010_Parseltongue.md

 # Adventures in parseltongue

-Hmmm, markdown is interacting with my copy/paste Python from Terminal
+I am determined to learn Python.

 &nbsp; &nbsp; &nbsp; &nbsp;

+Markdown is interacting with my copy/paste Python from Terminal

+&nbsp; &nbsp;

 ## Mathing with pet names